jamesallardice/Placeholders.js/README.md

 <h2>Known Issues</h2>

 When applying a placeholder to an `input` element of type `password`, the default "hidden" character is used instead of plain text.
+This issue has been addressed in an experimental version of the polyfill.
+It works by inserting a new `input` element of type `text` into the DOM just before the `password` input.
+The new element and the original element are then switched between as necessary.
+For this reason, you may experience issues with any event handlers bound to the original element, and also with any styles applied to the original element.